MetcalfeTom/introduction-to-scraping/README.md

 Requires: Scrapy, BeautifulSoup, Pandas (optional)

-Check the notebook for a step-by-step guide!
+Check the notebook for a step-by-step guide, or run the script with Python to view the results